Circumcision for Children

 There is no difference in health and cleanliness (hygiene) with or without circumcision,

-as long as a boy can handle cleaning and care.
+as long as a child can handle cleaning and care.

-There is a higher risk of urinary tract infection (UTI) in uncircumcised boys.
-This
+There is a higher risk of urinary tract infection (UTI) in uncircumcised children.

-is more so in babies younger than 1 year old.
-But the risk for UTI in all boys is
+This is more so in babies younger than 1 year old.
+But the risk for UTI in all children

 Newborn circumcision does give some protection from cancer of the penis later in life.